 Provinces track Greenhouse Gas (GHG) emissions and publish data for the whole province.
 Cities are now expected to report GHG emissions to provincial and/or federal government agencies and we will use that data as it becomes available.
 Lower is better.

 This is a percentage calculation.
 Some cities measure their own capacity but most rely on Provincial statistics.
+We have included nuclear power generation in this calculation because it does not emit GHG's.
 Higher is better.

 We do not score content and only the existence of an ecological initiatives landing page with links to recycling, green space initiatives, protection programs, etc..
 We maintain links to it for all cities in the index.
 A clear landing page scores higher.

 The Actuaries Climate Index™ is an objective measure of observed changes in extreme weather and sea level changes in coastal cities.
 It is intended to provide a useful monitoring tool of climate trends and will be updated quarterly as data for each meteorological season becomes available.
 Lower is better.